 What you will need*:

 It’s only a 2-step process and it gives the best weathered finish I’ve found so far.
 Here is what the hoop looked like after I weathered it.
+It would also be beautiful left unfinished.

 Just as I did with my eucalyptus branch, I used fishing line to tie on bits of the seeded eucalyptus.
 I like using the fishing line as opposed to floral wire because it’s clear and it virtually disappears.